damaratix/sans-holiday-hack-2021/sources/challenge8.md

 ```

 ## smbclient
 In a Windows network first thing to look for are for sure the shares.
-From a linux box we can use the `smbclient` command to connect to windows shares
+From a Linux box we can use the `smbclient` command to connect to windows shares
 on 10.128.3.30

 ```
-$ smbclient -L 10.128.3.30 -p 445
+$smbclient -L 10.128.3.30 -p 445
 Enter WORKGROUP\fbsjgeyymg's password:

 	Sharename       Type      Comment